Witness (1985 film)

 Witness is a 1985 American neo-noir crime thriller film directed by Peter Weir.
-Starring Harrison Ford, its plot focuses on a police detective protecting an Amish woman and her son, who becomes a target after he witnesses a brutal murder in a Philadelphia railway station.
+Starring Harrison Ford, its plot focuses on a police detective protecting an Amish woman and her son, who becomes a target after he witnesses a brutal murder in a Philadelphia railroad station.

-Filmed in 1984, Witness was released theatrically by Paramount Pictures in February 1985.
-The film received positive reviews upon release, but went on to become a sleeper hit, grossing over $117.37 million worldwide.
+Filmed in 1984, Witness was released theatrically by Paramount Pictures on February 8, 1985.
+The film received positive reviews upon release and became a sleeper hit, grossing over $117.1 million worldwide.
 At the 58th Academy Awards, it earned eight nominations, including Best Picture and Best Actor for Ford, winning Best Original Screenplay and Best Film Editing.
 It was also nominated for seven BAFTA Awards, winning one for Maurice Jarre's score, and six Golden Globe Awards.
 William Kelley and Earl W. Wallace won the Writers Guild of America Award for Best Original Screenplay and the 1986 Edgar Award for Best Motion Picture Screenplay presented by the Mystery Writers of America.

 Plot

-In a quiet Amish community outside Lancaster, Pennsylvania, friends and family attend the funeral of Jacob Lapp, leaving behind his wife, Rachel, and eight-year-old son, Samuel.
-Rachel and Samuel travel by train to visit Rachel's sister, which takes them into Philadelphia.
-While at the 30th Street Station waiting for a connecting train, Samuel goes into the men's room and witnesses the murder of undercover police officer Detective Ian Zenovich.
+In an Amish community outside Lancaster, Pennsylvania, friends and family attend the funeral of Jacob Lapp.
+His widow Rachel and eight-year-old son Samuel travel by train to visit Rachel's sister.
+While they wait for a connecting train at the 30th Street Station in Philadelphia, Samuel goes into the men's room and witnesses the murder of undercover police officer Detective Ian Zenovich.

-Detective Captain John Book and his partner, Sergeant Elton Carter, are assigned to the case.
-They question Samuel, who is unable to identify the perpetrator from mugshots or a lineup.
+PPD Detective John Book and his partner Sergeant Elton Carter question Samuel, who is unable to identify the perpetrator from mugshots or a lineup.
 Samuel then sees a newspaper clipping in a trophy case of narcotics officer Lieutenant James McFee and points him out to Book as the murderer.

-Book investigates McFee and discovers that he was previously responsible for a seizure of expensive chemicals used to make black-market amphetamine, after which the chemicals disappeared.
+Book discovers McFee was previously responsible for a seizure of phenylacetone (used to make black-market amphetamine) worth 22 million dollars, which later disappeared from police storage.
 Book surmises that McFee sold the chemicals back to drug dealers, and Zenovich was investigating.
-Book expresses his suspicions to Chief of Police Paul Schaeffer, who advises Book to keep the case secret so that they can determine how to proceed.
+Book expresses his suspicions to Chief Paul Schaeffer, who advises Book to keep the case secret until they can determine how to proceed.
 Book is later ambushed in his apartment parking garage by McFee, who shoots and wounds him before fleeing.
-Since only Schaeffer knew of Book's suspicions, Book realizes that Schaeffer is corrupt and tipped off McFee.
+Since he had told nobody else about his suspicions, Book realizes that Schaeffer is in league with McFee.

 Knowing that Samuel and Rachel are now in danger, Book orders Carter to hide their police files.
 He then drives them back to their farm.
-While beginning his drive back to Philadelphia, he passes out from his wounds and crashes into their birdhouse.
+While beginning his drive back to Philadelphia, he passes out from his wound and crashes into their birdhouse.
 Rachel insists that he be taken to a hospital, but Book refuses and states that going there would allow him and, by extension, them to be found.
 Rachel's father-in-law, Eli, reluctantly agrees to shelter Book.